-Learn how to make cutting-edge House and Tech House with our 3 month online Production Certificate taught by Ben Remember & Jon Kong.
+Learn how to make cutting-edge House and Tech House with our 3 month online Production Certificate taught by Ben Remember & Ben Keen.

 So, let’s say you like a percussive hit from one drum groove, but you like the hat shuffle in another?
 Who’s to say you can’t cut them both up and splice them together?

 Slice up the sound file with your scissor tool and cut out whatever you don’t need, whilst leaving the good stuff!

 Does your loop feel too polished, dull, or mechanical?
 Crank up the distortion and give it some grit!

 Drums are at the foundation of a groove, get them right and the rest will follow in suit.

-The choice of layers, and the way those layers are manipulated, contribute not only to the impact of the drums, but also the sound of the record and the producer’s individual style.
+The choice of layers and the way those layers are manipulated contribute not only to the impact of the drums, but also the sound of the record and the producer’s individual style.

-Try layering up your drum samples to add width, depth and overall thickness.
+Try layering up your drum samples to add width, depth, and overall thickness.

 However, don’t be too hasty, use each element as a contribution to the bigger picture.
 Be prepared to remove some sounds that aren’t quite working.

 The goal is to get as creative as you can with your loops and samples.
-Simply dragging and dropping, and using nothing but pre-made loops isn’t particularly creative, and certainly won’t cut it when it comes to releasing you own music.
+Simply dragging and dropping, and using nothing but pre-made loops isn’t particularly creative, and certainly won’t cut it when it comes to releasing your own music.
 Be picky, take your time and find the right sounds, even if they are just there to get your creative juices flowing.

 Get creative with Mark Knight’s brand-new sample pack, Toolroom Trademark Series – Mark Knight Vol. 2.